-Community-Engaged Research will provide training in the theory and practice of engaging patients, members of the public, and community-based organizations in health research, intervention design and implementation.
+Community-Engaged Research provides training in the theory and practice of engaging patients, members of the public, community-based organizations, and other stakeholders in health research, intervention design and implementation.

-The course will introduce students to multiple engagement strategies by way of a readings, guest speakers, case studies, and online discussions.
+The course introduces students to multiple engagement strategies by way of a readings, guest speakers, case studies, and online discussions.
 Students will gain practical skills needed to apply participatory research methods to existing or planned studies and implementation projects, and adapt health interventions to real-world contexts.

 At the end of the course, students will be able to:

-- Describe different approaches to engaging patients, the public, and community-based organizations in health research, intervention design and implementation.
+- Describe different approaches to engaging patients, the public, community-based organizations, and other stakeholders in health research, intervention design and implementation.

-- Critically evaluate the benefits and limitations of different engagement methods in specific contexts.
+- Critically evaluate the benefits and limitations of different approaches to community collaboration in specific contexts.